 As of December 31, As of March 31, 2006

-2003 2004 2005 Actual Pro Forma
+2003 2003 2004 2005 Actual Pro Forma

 (in thousands)

 Consolidated Balance Sheet Information:

-Total assets \$ 546,729 \$ 760,784 \$ 1,064,520 \$ 1,121,186 \$ 2,258,461
+Total assets \$ 546,729 \$ 760,784 \$ 1,064,520 \$ 1,121,186 \$ 2,266,082

-Long-term debt 67,000 35,000 40,000 339,138
+Long-term debt 67,000 35,000 40,000 389,138

-Shareholders' equity 214,455 359,878 543,383 598,660 906,898
+Shareholders' equity 214,455 359,878 543,383 598,660 864,519

-- (1) In December 2003, we acquired working interests through merger in 13 oil and gas fields located in the Gulf of Mexico from ConocoPhillips. - (2) Effective January 1, 2003, we adopted Statement of Financial Accounting Standards No. 143, Accounting for Asset Retirement Obligations.
-The cumulative effect of the change in accounting principle was \$221,000 (\$144,000 net of income taxes). - (3) The amounts for 2004 and 2005 include approximately \$1.5 million and \$0.9 million, respectively, of expenses associated with our initial public offering, which was completed in January 2005.
-Also included in general and administrative for 2005 are expenses of \$2.4 million associated with the temporary displacement of the employees who worked in our operations office in Metairie, Louisiana due to damage caused by Hurricane Katrina and the subsequent relocation of the majority of those employees to Houston, Texas. - (4) In December 2004, our board of directors granted an employee bonus to all employees of record on December 31, 2004 (other than our Chief Executive Officer and our Corporate Secretary) in amounts equal to their 2004 salaries.
+(1) In December 2003, we acquired working interests through merger in 13 oil and gas fields located in the Gulf of Mexico from ConocoPhillips.

+(2) Effective January 1, 2003, we adopted Statement of Financial Accounting Standards No. 143, Accounting for Asset Retirement Obligations.
+The cumulative effect of the change in accounting principle was \$221,000 (\$144,000 net of income taxes).

+(3) The amounts for 2004 and 2005 include approximately \$1.5 million and \$0.9 million, respectively, of expenses associated with our initial public offering, which was completed in January 2005.
+Also included in general and administrative for 2005 are expenses of \$2.4 million associated with the temporary displacement of the employees who worked in our operations office in Metairie, Louisiana due to damage caused by Hurricane Katrina and the subsequent relocation of the majority of those employees to Houston, Texas.

+(4) In December 2004, our board of directors granted an employee bonus to all employees of record on December 31, 2004 (other than our Chief Executive Officer and our Corporate Secretary) in amounts equal to their 2004 salaries.
 The bonus was paid in two installments on June 1, 2005 and January 3, 2006 to eligible individuals who were still in our employ on those dates.
-Approximately \$5.2 million and \$2.6 million of expenses related to this bonus are included in general and administrative for 2004 and 2005, respectively. - (5) General and administrative expenses related to our long-term incentive compensation plans were \$9.3 million, \$0.6 million and \$2.3 million in 2003, 2004 and 2005, respectively. - (6) We define EBITDA as net income plus income tax expense, net interest expense, depreciation, depletion, amortization and accretion.
+Approximately \$5.2 million and \$2.6 million of expenses related to this bonus are included in general and administrative for 2004 and 2005, respectively.

+(5) General and administrative expenses related to our long-term incentive compensation plans were \$9.3 million, \$0.6 million and \$2.3 million in 2003, 2004 and 2005, respectively.

+(6) We define EBITDA as net income plus income tax expense, net interest expense, depreciation, depletion, amortization and accretion.
 We define Adjusted EBITDA as EBITDA minus non-cash change in commodity derivatives (before tax).
 Although not prescribed by generally accepted accounting principles, or GAAP, we believe the presentation of EBITDA and Adjusted EBITDA are relevant and useful because they help our investors understand our operating performance and make it easier to compare our results with those of other companies that have different financing, capital or tax structures.
 Neither EBITDA nor Adjusted EBITDA should be considered in isolation from or as a substitute for net income, as an indication of operating performance or cash flows from operating activities or as a measure of liquidity.
 EBITDA and Adjusted EBITDA, as we calculate them, may not be comparable to EBITDA or Adjusted EBITDA measures reported by other companies.
-In addition, EBITDA and Adjusted EBITDA do not represent funds available for discretionary use.
-The following presents a reconciliation of our consolidated net income to consolidated EBITDA to Adjusted EBITDA.
+In addition, EBITDA and Adjusted EBITDA to Adjusted EBITDA to Adjusted EBITDA.